Non-alcoholic fatty liver disease

 Non-alcoholic fatty liver disease (NAFLD) is a condition in which fat builds up in the liver.
-There is normally a small amount of fat in liver cells but when a significant amount builds up liver disease can follow.
+There is normally a small amount of fat in liver cells; however, when a significant amount of fat builds up liver disease can follow.

 Non-alcoholic fatty liver disease has been increasing in both adults and children over recent decades and has now become the most common form of chronic liver disease in children.

-Health professionals are still learning about non-alcoholic fatty liver disease but believe that early recognition and treatment is important, as serious liver problems can develop in early adulthood including cirrhosis and liver cancer.
+The condition usually progresses slowly over decades and only a few children have serious medical problems in early life.
+Health professionals are still learning about the condition but believe that early recognition and treatment of the condition is important as serious liver problems can develop in early adulthood including cirrhosis and liver cancer.

 What causes non-alcoholic fatty liver disease?